 A health plan shall apply the 96-hour standard if a health plan’s Evidence(s) of Coverage applicable to the network for which the provider is being surveyed requires prior authorization to schedule a first appointment with the provider.

-69. Example: If a primary care provider responds with a non-urgent appointment date and time Monday, December 16th, then the appointment identified must be on or before Tuesday the 31st in order to meet the 10-business days standard (calculated by counting forward 10 business days and excluding the holiday on the 25th and the weekends) for non-urgent primary care appointments.
+69. Example: If a primary care provider responds with a non-urgent appointment date and time of Monday, December 16th, then the appointment identified must be on or before Tuesday the 31st in order to meet the 10-business days standard (calculated by counting forward 10 business days and excluding the holiday on the 25th and the weekends) for non-urgent primary care appointments.

 Compliance Determinations